-There were no such matters discovered by, or that came to the attention of, the auditor, to be reported, for the fiscal year ended September 30, 2014.
+There were no such matters discovered by, or that came to the attention of, the auditor, to be reported, for the fiscal year ended September 30, 2024.

 - 4. The name or official title and legal authority of the District are disclosed in the notes to the financial statements. - 5.
-The financial report filed with the Florida Department of Financial Services pursuant to Section 218.32(1)(a), Florida Statutes agrees with the September 30, 2014 financial audit report. - 6.
-The District has not met one or more of the financial emergency conditions described in Section 218.503(1), Florida Statutes. - 7.
-We applied financial condition assessment procedures and no deteriorating financial conditions were noted as of September 30, 2014.
-It is management's responsibility to monitor financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
+The District has not met one or more of the financial emergency conditions described in Section 218.503(1), Florida Statutes. - 6.
+We applied financial condition assessment procedures and no deteriorating financial conditions were noted as of September 30, 2024.
+It is management's responsibility to monitor financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same. - 7.
+Management has provided the specific information required by Section 218.39(3)(c) in the Other Information section of the financial statements on page 23.